jonnyfairbanks96/mentorship-material/my_tutorials/ugly_calculator/README.md

    besides the enter button `=`
 1. Once you are to the enter button use `eval()` to add/subtract/divide/multiply what ever is in the calculator screen.
+1. Check the functionality against mine at: https://jonnyfairbanks96.github.io/mentorship/my_tutorials/ugly_calculator/
+    - If you suceeded with the same behavior continue to the next step
+    - If you did not suceed look at my code located in this same directory and see where you went wrong, find out why you went wrong and fix your mistakes

 1. Once all this is finished Add this to github
 1. Push the code up to a branch name gh-pages
 1. Now you site is live on github pages!